jacobhood/Challonge-DotNet/README.md

     services.AddChallonge("username", "apiKey");
 }
 ```
-Add the appropriate `using` directives to your controller:
+Add the appropriate `using` directives to your controller file:

 ```C#
 using Challonge.Api;